June 25, 2018

 This blog post is not a tutorial, but more of a discussion and thoughts about the HTC Vive Focus from a Unity developers point of view.
 I hope to shed light on a few bits that had me stumbling so other developers can avoid those bumps in the road.

 First a little about me, my name is Tom, I am a senior developer at Future Visual, lover of new technology and its applications.
-I have been working with VR headsets since the Oculus DK1 and have created many VR and AR applications in my 6 years of being in the industry.
+I have been working with VR headsets since the Oculus DK1 and have created many VR training applications in my 6 years of being in the industry.

 The [HTC Vive] Focus is an interesting addition to the VR world, it removes the wires that usually attach to premium headsets while keeping the 6 degrees of freedom (6DOF), without the need for any tracking externally, at the cost of the raw power of a full desktop computer.
 I’ve found the performance decent enough, you could certainly push some pretty nice scenes out of it if you designed and optimised them well.